Recommended: set a Personal Access Token (non-interactive)

 /retryReset task to status:new (clears agent + attempts)

-/unblockClear blocked/error state and reset to status:new
+/unblockClear blocked state and reset to status:new

 /closeMark status:done and close the issue